conan-io/docs/reference/tools/gnu/makedeps.rst

 By default, the ``conandeps.mk`` will contain all dependencies listed, including theirs ``cpp_info`` information, but will not pass any flags to the compiler.

-Thus, the consumer should pass the follow flags to the compiler:
+Thus, the consumer should pass the following flags to the compiler:

 - **CONAN_LIB_FLAG**: Add a prefix to all libs variables, e.g. ``-l``
 - **CONAN_DEFINE_FLAG**: Add a prefix to all defines variables, e.g. ``-D``